Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 Now this will blow your mind.

 Programs are files.
 Code is just binary wrapped with some ELF headers sitting on your disk drive.
-We can see dynamic linking is accomplished by using normal file operations.
+We can see dynamic linking is done using normal file operations.
 All it takes to dynamically load is to map the library into the memory space at runtime.
 Using the `mmap` syscall does just this!
 Programs can modify their own address space and load libraries however they wish.
-This requires no special kernel support!
+No special kernel support required!
 Linux provides us with these general syscall mechanisms which we can flexibly use.

 If we zoom out, what was the point of dynamically loading in the first place?
 We have observed most programs dynamically load `libc`.
-But it is all just code in the end, why not include it in the same file?
+But it is all code in the end, why not include it in the same file?
 Indeed, this would have less runtime overhead since you don't have to do any loading.

 Dynamic linking saves a lot of disk space by deduplicating the code for `libc` functions like `printf`.
 Libraries save disk space and make updating libraries as easy as swapping a single file.
 Note the size differences between the source code and static vs. dynamically linked binaries.